chunhui-zhang/chunhui-zhang/index.md

 <div>
 <h2>Biography</h2>

 I am currently pursuing a Ph.D. degree at Shanghai Jiao Tong University, China.
-I received my B.S. degree from the School of Mathematics and Computational Science at Hunan University of Science and Technology.
-I received my M.S. degree from the Institute of Institute of Information Engineering，Chinese Academy of Sciences, and the School of Cyber Security at the University of Chinese Academy of Sciences.
+I received my B.S. degree from the School of Mathematics and Computational Science at Hunan University of Science and Technology in 2016.
+I received my M.S. degree from the Institute of Institute of Information Engineering，Chinese Academy of Sciences, and the School of Cyber Security at the University of Chinese Academy of Sciences in 2020.
 I also spent 2 years (2020-2022) at the Chinese University of Hong Kong, Shenzhen as a research associate.
 My major research interests are focused on machine learning and visual tracking.

 <a href="https://scholar.google.com/citations?hl=en&user=r_cpud8AAAAJ">[Google Scholar]</a> <a href="https://github.com/983632847">[Github]</a>

 <br><br>
 <h2> News </h2>
+<br><b>*One paper has been accepted by ICASSP 2023.</b><br>
+<br><b>*One paper was published in IEEE TPAMI 2022.</b><br>
+<br><b>*One paper has been accepted by ACCV 2022.</b><br>
 <br><b>*One paper has been accepted by MICCAI 2021.</b><br>
 <br><b>*One paper has been accepted by IEEE TCSVT 2021.</b><br>
 <br><b>*One paper was published in IEEE TNNLS 2021.</b><br>